CloudStar2077/Conduit-Container/README.md

 ```
 - Visit the Website and Login

-Open a Webbroser and enter the target destination
+Open a Webbroser and enter the destination
 ```bash
 <HostIp>:8282
  ```